Esri/TRIRIGA-Indoors-FME-ETL/README.md

 -   Sample TRIRIGA Field Value

 For each row you'd like to map, populate its **Esri Indoor Field** cell with the attribute for the related feature class.
-Below are some common mappings.
+Figure 1 below depicts some common mappings.
 These are standard TRIRIGA fields, but their names may vary in your organization's TRIRIGA system.
 Note that if you'd like to use the same TRIRIGA field for multiple Indoors fields, you can simply